 Nearest Stop: Pompei Piazza Esedra Stop

-1. Porta Marina: The main entrance to Pompeii, located directly across the road from the Pompeii Scavi train station.
+Porta Marina Superiore: This is the main gate, located directly across the road from the Pompeii Scavi train station (100m away).
+Sees longer queues mid-morning.

 • Bookshop